-A large building set in its own grounds, Hartfield sleeps 50 people in a mix of single, twin, triple, private and dorm rooms.
+A large building set in its own grounds, Hartfield sleeps 50 people in a mix of ensuite doubles, family, singles, twins, triple, and a dorm room.
 There are hot showers, restful common areas, a dining hall, drying room, laundry, covered area for bikes, kit store, free WiFi, small tuck shop, large garden, and venue for weddings and events.
 The complex can be booked exclusively or on an individual basis.

 The Applecross peninsula boasts a breathtakingly beautiful and dramatic landscape.
 The main township of Applecross (‘a Chomraich’ in Gaelic, which means 'sanctuary') is located around the picturesque bay and enjoys uninterrupted views over the island of Raasay and the Cuillin Hills of Skye.